ericthewizard/writecode-examples/README.md

-# codeit-examples
+# codeit examples

-Examples of using codeit to write code in numerous programming languages
+This repository contains examples of using codeit in Python, Rust, and Go.